peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORTypeMapper.md

  Adds a prefix of a Java or.NET type for use in type matching.

 * `boolean FilterTypeName(String typeName)`<br>
- Returns whether the given Java or.NET type name fits the filters given in this mapper.
+ Returns whether the specified Java or.NET type name fits the filters given in this mapper.

 ## Method Details

 ### AddConverter

-    public <T> CBORTypeMapper AddConverter(Type type, ICBORConverter<T> converter) Registers an object that converts objects of a given type to CBOR objects (called a CBOR converter).
+    public <T> CBORTypeMapper AddConverter(Type type, ICBORConverter<T> converter)

+Registers an object that converts objects of a given type to CBOR objects (called a CBOR converter).
 If the CBOR converter converts to and from CBOR objects, it should implement the ICBORToFromConverter interface and provide